s-taylor/demochat/readme.md

 ###Acknowledgements

 **Joel Turnbull** - For helping us out with tonnes of questions.
-Particularly for saving us at the 11th hour regarding server side timers and also not going insane with our devise questions, despite him hating the gem!
+Particularly for saving us at the 11th hour regarding server side timers and also not going insane with our devise questions, despite him hating the gem!.
+Also with validations, regex and dynatable...
+Legend-dary!

 **Mathilda Thompson** - For again helping out with our many many questions.
 In particular helping us with Carrierwave... yet again!
+We couldn't have done it without the big M!

 **Tarun Moohkey** - For giving us confidence that we don't need to freak out about using Web Sockets and that AJAX is OK.
+And also for declining to join OUR project team the 3 times we asked.

 - - -